Programme & Speaker Information

 Clare Hewitt is a photographer based in Birmingham.
 Clare’s practice often focusses on ideas relating to loneliness, isolation and collaboration.
 In Everything in the forest is the forest, she has worked with a community of 12 oak trees at the BIFoR FACE research woodland to visually understand how they thrive through connection and communication, to inspire similar behaviour amongst human beings.

-Dr Dion Dobrzynski, University of Birmingham
+Dr Dion Dobrzynski, Bath Spa University and Prof John Holmes, University of Birmingham, BIFoR

-Interdisciplinary Forest Research and Education at Ruskin Land
+Interdisciplinary forest research and education at Ruskin Land

-I am an environmental humanities scholar interested in literary responses to ecology and environmental crises.
+Dion Dobryzynski I am an environmental humanities scholar interested in literary responses to ecology and environmental crises.
 My PhD, funded through BIFoR's Forest Edge programme, explored forest ecology in fantasy fiction through immersive walks and workshops at Ruskin Land in the Wyre Forest.
 I am now working on projects which seek to expand BIFoR's interdisciplinary educational resources and develop the College of Arts and Law's wider relationship with BIFoR.

-Session 2 - Key species within forest communities 13:10 - 14:10
+Session 2 - Key species within forest communities 13:10 - 14:25

 Dr Joshua Larsen, University of Birmingham, BIFoR